flutter/website/src/docs/cookbook/navigation/hero-animations.md

 ---
 title: Animating a Widget across screens
+prev:
+  title: Report errors to a service
+  path: /docs/cookbook/maintenance/error-reporting
+next:
+  title: Navigate to a new screen and back
+  path: /docs/cookbook/navigation/navigation-basics
 ---

 It's often helpful to guide users through our apps as they navigate from screen